Women in Turkish politics: Deputy Speakers of the Parliament

 Although no woman council president has served in the Grand National Assembly of Turkey until today, several politicians have served as the Deputy Speaker of the Parliament at different times.
 In 1972, the first female deputy president of the Republic of Turkey CGP parliamentary deputy has been Nermin Neftçi.
 Some of the other female deputy speakers were Meral Akşener (MHP), Güldal Mumcu (CHP) and finally Ayşe Nur Bahçekapılı (AK Party) for a long time.

 Party leaders

 The first female Turkish party leader was Behice Boran (1910–1987).
-A member of the Workers Party of Turkey (TİP), she was elected as the chairman of the party in 1970 and continued in this post until all the political parties were closed following the September 11, 1980 military coup.
+A member of the Workers Party of Turkey (TİP), she was elected as the chairwoman of the party in 1970 and continued in this post until all the political parties were closed following the September 11, 1980 military coup.
 Other female party leaders were: